-Voluntary Work, Prefect System and Physical Recreation
+Voluntary Work, Work Experience, Prefect System and Physical Education

 All students will volunteer to help in some capacity in school life and may use their time to assist departments as part of the Prefect system, depending on the demands of their chosen voluntary work.
-They will have the opportunity to take part in physical recreation on site on a Tuesday afternoon, using the fully equipped gym, once they have gone through an induction, or taking part in another activity.
+Many Sixth Form students are mentors to younger students in the school.
+They will also have the opportunity to take part in weekly physical education, using the fully equipped gym, once they have gone through an induction, or taking part in another activity.
 They may also wish to do additional personal physical recreation activities or assist with activities with younger students.
 Most students want to take part in voluntary work in the local community which is arranged outside of school hours.

 We encourage all students to give back to the school and the local and global communities as a demonstration of practical citizenship, and an additional benefit is that this can be mentioned in their Personal Statement or reference for UCAS.
-Some university courses, such as Medicine or Veterinary Science, would expect to see relevant work experience, such as helping in an old peoples' home or showing care for others.
+Some university courses, such as Medicine or Veterinary Science, would expect to see relevant work experience, such as helping in a care home.
 More details about the requirements of voluntary work for certain courses can be obtained from a member of the Sixth Form Team.